Zion National Park

 Most keen photographers undertake a certain amount of research about iconic or fascinating places before they visit them.
 I certainly did on both Horseshoe and Antelope Canyon.
 But, there will be others vying for best spots on the cliff edge to get the right shots, so it’s a good idea to visit during the day beforehand.
 Then, when you’re setting up for your sunrise or sunset shots, you’ll know where the prime locations are.

 Be careful as you will be very close to the edge.
-Also, winds can cause havoc as you try to stabilise everything – I had to tie my rucksack with some heavy lenses in it to weigh down my tripod.
+Also, winds can cause havoc as you try to stabilize everything – I had to tie my rucksack with some heavy lenses in it to weigh down my tripod.

 What proved to be a photo challenge at Horseshoe Bend was trying to fit in the entire vista of the bend into one image.
 I had read that a wide angled lens would be best, so took one (Nikkor 28mm f/1.8), but when I tried it I was not able to get the shot needed.
 I reverted back to my kit lens (Nikon 24-105mm) and planned to take several panoramic shots which could be stitched together later in Photoshop.